-We found the District's controls were not effective to ensure it completed accurate time-and-effort documentation as required by federal regulations and the grantor.
-The District did not obtain any time-and-effort documentation for one employee who worked full time in the Twenty-First Century program.
-In addition, the District obtained semi-annual certifications for employees who worked part time in the Twenty-First Century program.
-However, for employees who work on multiple cost objectives and in programs that are not included in a schoolwide plan (such as the Twenty-First Century program), the District must obtain monthly personnel activity reports to support time worked in the program.
+The District's controls were not effective to ensure it maintained accurate time-and-effort documentation, as required by federal regulations and the grantor.
+The District did not maintain one of the two semi-annual certifications as time-and-effort documentation for an employee who worked full time in the Twenty-First Century program.
+In addition, the District did not adequately maintain monthly time-and-effort documentation for one employee who was missing time-and-effort documentation for September through December 2018.